-Tony Bellas has more than 26 years' experience in both the government and private sectors.
-Tony is currently pursuing his own business interests and has previously held positions of Chief Executive Officer of Ergon Energy Ltd, CS Energy Ltd and Seymour Group Pty Ltd. Prior to this appointment, he was Queensland's Deputy Under Treasurer, with oversight of a number of Queensland Treasury operations including Fiscal Strategy, Office of Government Owned Corporations and Office of State Revenue.
+Tony has previously held positions of Chief Executive Officer of Ergon Energy Ltd, CS Energy Ltd and Seymour Group Pty Ltd. Prior to this appointment, he was Queensland's Deputy Under Treasurer, with oversight of a number of Queensland Treasury operations including Fiscal Strategy, Office of Government Owned Corporations and Office of State Revenue.

-In 1999, whilst at Queensland Treasury,

-Tony led the teams responsible for the sale

-of the Queensland TAB and the Queensland

-Government's interest in the Bank of

-Queensland.
-Tony was also a member of the

-team that oversaw the merger, in 1996, of the

-Suncorp and QIDC entities into the publicly

-listed company, Metway Bank, creating the new

-group SuncorpMetway.
-His team then managed

-the staged sell-down of the Queensland

-Government's holding in SuncorpMetway.
+In 1999, whilst at Queensland Treasury, Tony led the teams responsible for the sale of the Queensland TAB and the Queensland Government's interest in the Bank of Queensland.
+Tony was also a member of the team that oversaw the merger, in 1996, of the Suncorp and QIDC entities into the publicly listed company, Metway Bank, creating the new group SuncorpMetway.
+His team then managed the staged sell-down of the Queensland Government's shareholding in SuncorpMetway.